 If you’re interested in seeing more historical monuments, include on your list Coltesti Fortress, the ruins of Teleki Castle from Vioara de Sus, Wesselenyi from Obreja, Bethlen Castle from Sanmiclaus and the medieval fortress from Garbova.

 We hope our list of the best things to do in Alba Iulia and around the city will help plan a great vacation.
-Just remember to book your accommodation in time as Alba Iulia is a popular destination Plan at least one weekend break to explore the city and its nearby attractions.
+Just remember to book your accommodation in time as Alba Iulia is a popular destination Plan at least one weekend to explore the city and its nearby attractions.

 Book in time your stay in Alba Iulia as this small town has fewer accommodation options than bigger cities from Transylvania.
 We warmly recommend Pension Marylou if you’re looking for a great guest house that also serves breakfast.
 However, if you prefer the hostel experience, try Citadel Hostel.
 Both are within walking distance of the Citadel.